 These latter two products are also labeled for use on zoysiagrass and bermudagrass.
 The same precautions apply for triclopyr as with the use of the three-way herbicides for lawn safety.

 Atrazine can be applied to St. Augustinegrass and centipedegrass up to two times a year.
-For maximum effect atrazine should be applied once in the fall and again in late spring (after spring green-up).
-Atrazine has a pre- and post-emergent effect on weeds, which means it helps to control both emerged weeds and weed seed.
-It should NOT be applied to newly seeded lawns due to the detrimental effect it has on seed germination.
+For maximum effect, atrazine should be applied once in the fall and again in late spring (after spring green-up).
+Atrazine has a pre-and post-emergent effect on weeds, which means it helps to control both emerged weeds and weed seed.
+It should NOT be applied to newly seeded lawns due to the detrimental effect on seed germination.
 Delay atrazine applications to newly sodded and sprigged lawns until they are well-established and actively growing.
+Do not apply atrazine herbicides within two times the width of the drip line of desirable hardwood trees and shrubs.
 Examples of atrazine products for residential lawns in homeowner sizes are:

 - Hi-Yield Atrazine Weed Killer